Tips for Shipping CPG to Distribution Centers

 While it may seem tempting to try to save costs by coordinating your LTL shipments yourself, it’s rarely worth the frustration and uncertainty.
 A freight broker—like Flock Freight—has established partnerships with reputable and reliable carriers who are experienced with your specific freight and the routes to get it from Point A to Point B.

-Even better—Flock Freight has a way to guarantee on-time delivery, and it doesn’t require any extra work on your end.
+Even better—Flock Freight provides on-time delivery without any extra work on your end.
 Our premium FlockDirect algorithm matches up your shipment, carrier, and route to provide full truckload service for your LTL shipment.
-When your freight travels via FTL, it never stops at terminals.
-Instead, it moves directly from your business to your distribution center on time, every time—guaranteed.
+When your freight travels via TL, it never stops at terminals.
+Instead, it moves directly from your business to your distribution center on time, every time.

 Try FlockDirect for your next CPG shipment, and see the Flock Freight difference.